Sardarpur Jhandir

-Sardarpur Jhandir (سردارپور جھنڈیر) is a town in Mailsi, Vehari District, Punjab, Pakistan.
+Sardarpur Jhandir (سردارپور جھنڈیر) is a town in Mailsi, Vehari District, Punjab (Pakistan).
 It is located at 29°46′24″N 72°01′18″E and an altitude of 130 meters.

 Sardarpur Jhandir is a town situated 9.5 km in North East of Gahi Mammar.
 Dunyapur is located to its west.
 Mailsi is located to the east, well-known for its cotton crops and siphon at Sutlej river.
 Sardarpur Jhandir is a town of Mailsi, having Masood Jhandir Research Library, the largest private library in Pakistan.

 History

 At the time of partition, this was agricultural land.
-The town features a library, which is the largest private library in the history of Pakistan.
+The town features the Masood Jhandir Research Library, the largest private library in Pakistan which was established by scholar Malik Ghulam Muhammad in 1890.
 The Jhandir family has lived here for decades; they are primarily modern agricultural farmers.
 A few Rajput families also migrated and settled here.
 Some effective person of these families are Jhandir family.